-You can learn how to do ombre nails with either polish or dip powder nails and, as Jenni has touched on, the joy of this design is that it’s compatible with lots of different color combinations.
+You can learn how to do ombre nails with either polish or techniques such as Bio Sculpture nails and dip powder nails and, as Jenni has touched on, the joy of this design is that it’s compatible with lots of different color combinations.
 Whether you want to keep things simple with nude-and-white nail designs, go all-out with bold or neon hues, it works for most preferences.
 The key is to stick to shades that are close enough to blend, such as pastel nail shades or tones of the same color.

 How to select your ombre nails design

-“Color combinations are key with ombre nails,” advises celebrity manicurist Michelle Humphrey (opens in new tab).
+As one of the key nail trends 2023 has in store for us, ombre is pleasingly adaptable as long as you know what tones to look for.
+“Color combinations are key with ombre nails,” advises celebrity manicurist Michelle Humphrey.
 "If you choose colors that completely clash you may find it hard to get them to blend flawlessly.
 For example, pink or yellow blends well into orange or red, blue blends well into green or purple – but if you try something like green into red, it’s going to be a struggle to achieve a smooth blend.”

 How to do ombre nails in five steps

 1. Prep, file and shape

 It goes without saying that you need to start with nail care and a clean canvas before creating fresh ombre nails.
 Ensure that all polish or gel from previous manicures is removed before you get started, then file your nails to your desired length and shape.

 The first step of any good at-home mani is to apply base coat.
 This will protect your natural nails from staining and help to make the colored polish last longer.
 My natural nails are very weak so I also had builder gel – also known as BIAB nails – applied, but this isn’t a must when creating ombre nails.